Govorunb/LazyDoctor/README.md

 The defaults (hide 1★/2★, exclude 3★) correspond to the typical daily recruitment (at least 7h40m to remove 1★/2★, only care about 4★ for yellow certs).<br/>
 Selecting the `Robot` or `Starter` tags manually will include them in results regardless of the filter.
 #### Updates
 When new operators are added to recruitment...
 I don't want to have to do anything.
-Updating the whole app is slow and inconvenient.
+Me having to publish an update... you having to download it... slow and inconvenient.
+If I get hit by a bus tomorrow, why should your app stop working?

 So, the app automatically pulls the most recent data from [Kengxxiao's data repository](https://github.com/Kengxxiao/ArknightsGameData_YoStar/tree/main/en_US).
 It also picks up any new tags, though new tags should get added basically never (`Elemental` is the only tag added post-release so far).